orcfax/docs/docs/orcfax-solution/solution-overview.md

 necessarily about its *authenticity* or *accuracy*.

-To address this shortfall found in many other oracle services, Orcfax enforces a strict source-data triangulation policy for all its oracle feeds *before* that data is sent to a decentralized oracle pool for validation.
-This allows a more thorough response to the oracle problem by providing nodes the ability to compare data across multiple sources in order to assess the authenticity and accuracy of the data; the data is then further interrogated by having all nodes compare the data they collected.
+To address this shortfall found in many other oracle services, Orcfax enforces a strict source-data triangulation policy for all its oracle feeds.
+This means that the Orcfax solution will collect data from a minimum of three independent sources via a decentralized pool of validator nodes.
+These data points are then validated, aggregated, normalized by the nodes before finally being published within a Cardano blockchain transaction by leveraging its Plutus V2 eUTXO format and the [CIPs](https://github.com/mlabs-haskell/cardano-open-oracle-protocol/blob/9e9c9aedba84d32e424b1dd116b4734e1a42f3bc/coop-docs/00-design.md#:~:text=Cardano%20features%20enabling%20Oracles) implemented in the Vasil hard fork for reference inputs and inline datum.

 More on this topic can be found in [Data collection](data-collection).